 Level 10: Harvesting red Crispy lettuce

-Cut or pick off leaves from the outside of the plant, close to the ground.
-Leave some small leaves and the center of the plants so they can continue to grow from the inside.
+Cut or pick a few leaves from the outside of the plant, close to the ground.
+Leave the small leaves in the centre so the plant can keep growing from the inside.
+This lets you continue harvesting for up to 6 weeks.

 Harvest-ready red Crispy lettuce in the Makkelijke Moestuin